Azhar-Bondi/Azhar-Bondi/README.md

-- 👋 Hi, I’m @Azhar-Bondi
-- 👀 I’m a martial artist (Black belt in Taekwondo) and a sport's lover
+Adventurous  🥊 Kickboxer

+Black belt in 🥋 Taekwondo

+🧠 Poliglot where Languages are my Golden 🔑🔑🔑 to discover 🌎 new worlds🧠

-- 🌱 I’m currently learning HTML, CSS and Javascript
+currently learning HTML, CSS and Javascript !!

 <!---
 Azhar-Bondi/Azhar-Bondi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.